Astilbe | Graceful Plumes Swaying in European Gardens

 Light

 Prefers partial to full shade.
-In areas with strong direct sunlight, provide some shelter to prevent leaf scorch.
+Avoid strong direct sunlight to prevent leaf scorch.

 Watering